 Public squares and other open spaces”.

-The London Assembly: the London Plan 2016 (Policy 7.18 Protecting open space and addressing deficiency | London City Hall, [no date]).“Open space categorisation:
+The London Assembly: the London Plan 2016 .“Open space categorisation:

 Regional parks.